 The William A. Wilson Realty Co. began developing Woodland Heights in 1907 on 136 acres of land that was once part of John Austin's Mexican land grant.
 The neighborhood was one of Houston's first "streetcar suburbs" — a streetcar line ran from downtown along Houston Avenue to just outside the Woodland Heights gates, enabling working-class Houstonians to live in a lovely wooded setting and easily commute to their jobs.

-Our 90-minute, docent-guided walking tour of Woodland Heights discusses several 20th century architectural styles found in the neighborhood, including the foursquare, cottage and bungalow, and highlights the live oak trees Wilson planted in 1907, which have matured into lush canopies over Woodland Heights' streets.
+Our 90-minute, docent-guided tour covers several early 20th century architectural styles found in the neighborhood, including the foursquare, cottage and bungalow, and highlights the live oak trees Wilson planted in 1907, which have matured into lush canopies over Woodland Heights' streets.

 Please note that this is an exterior architecture tour.
 The tour will not visit the interiors of any buildings.
 Public restrooms are not available on the tour route.

 Tickets will go on sale at 1:30 p.m.
 Sunday, April 8, in front of Travis Elementary School, 3311 Beauchamp Street.
 Admission is $10 for the general public ($7 for Preservation Houston members and students with valid ID).
 Those who walk, ride a bike or use public transit to get to the tour will receive a $2 discount.
 Children 11 years old and under are admitted free.
 Tickets may be charged to Visa, MasterCard, American Express or Discover.
 The last tour group will leave just after 2 p.m.
 Advance reservations are not required for this tour.